hsamuelson/CiphR/README.md

 ```
 ### Two Square Cipher
 ```
-#the functions are actually the same if you encrypt twice you decrypt
+#The functions are the same if you encrypt twice you decrypt
 TwoSquare.Encrypt("Doza went to the store", "axc", "poa")
 #the output put back in
 TwoSquare.Encrypt("xcwcvfntqcthgqqcqf", "axc", "poa")